-Our Proposal: Establish the Greenway Network around, not through, Lebanon Hills
+Our Proposal: Establish the Greenway Network Around, not through, Lebanon Hills

-- ➤ If the Study is approved without change (see Figure 1), then the Connector Trail will clearly be a segment of the Greenway, in violation of the approved 2015 Master Plan. - However, if the linking route is completed and established around Lebanon Hills (see Figure 2), then plans to improve accessibility and provide a comparable experience can be reconsidered without a multi-use, end-to-end trail through the park: - The Lebanon Hills Master Plan Update was required to complete the vision of the Greenway Network.
-At that time, the Connector Trail was proposed (1) to serve as a main segment, or hub, of the Greenway Network, and (2) to increase accessibility for elderly and disabled. - o The Board-approved change, that the Connector Trail is not to serve as a segment of the Greenway network, provides a reason to pause and re-consider the goal to increase accessibility in a manner that is best for Dakota County taxpayers and park visitors, and for the natural resource base of Lebanon Hills. - o This change would require an amendment to the Master Plan which is a viable option. - o This option is dependent on the Board's direction with the Central Greenway Connectivity Study. - For bicyclists and other wheeled recreation, there will be an established route to get from one side of the park to the other, without going through the park.
+- If the Study is approved without change (see Figure 1), then the Connector Trail will clearly be a segment of the Greenway, in violation of the approved 2015 Master Plan. - However, if the linking route is completed and established around Lebanon Hills (see Figure 2), then plans to improve accessibility and provide a comparable experience can be reconsidered without a multi-use, end-to-end trail through the park: - The Lebanon Hills Master Plan Update was required to complete the vision of the Greenway Network.
+At that time, the Connector Trail was proposed (1) to serve as a main segment, or hub, of the Greenway Network, and (2) to increase accessibility for elderly and disabled. - The Board-approved change, that the Connector Trail is not to serve as a segment of the Greenway network, provides a reason to pause and re-consider the goal to increase accessibility in a manner that is best for Dakota County taxpayers and park visitors, and for the natural resource base of Lebanon Hills. - ${\odot}$ This change would require an amendment to the Master Plan which is a viable option. - ${\odot}$ This option is dependent on the Board's direction with the Central Greenway Connectivity Study. - For bicyclists and other wheeled recreation, there will be an established route to get from one side of the park to the other, without going through the park.
 In addition, as best stated by Commissioner Egan, the County is providing for those needs with their 200+ mile Greenway Network.
 No one will be lacking for paved trails if the Connector is not built as a thoroughfare.

-Did you know...?
+Did you know?

-Many people have expressed real concerns over safety when combining two-way bike traffic with pedestrians, dog-walkers, and mobility-disabled people.
+Many people have expressed real concerns over safety when combining two-way bike traffic with pedestrians, dogwalkers, and mobility-disabled people.
 If the Study is approved without change, and the County Board authorizes construction of the Connector Trail, the paved trail will be 8-feet wide and 6 miles long (not a loop), for two-way cyclists, rollerbladers and other wheeled recreation, combined with children, adults, elderly and disabled people, and dog-walkers - all on a single trail.

-Wilderness in the City supports a pedestrian-oriented vision that improves accessibility to nature, especially for people who have one or more physical challenges, so they may enjoy a comparable experience with able-bodied visitors to this urban wilderness.
+Wilderness in the City is working with others to create a pedestrian-oriented vision that provides accessibility to nature, dedicated to people who have one or more physical challenges, so they may enjoy a comparable experience with ablebodied visitors to this urban wilderness.
 Our new vision is in contrast to the current vision of a multi-use bike trail which poses a serious risk of accidental injury or harm when cyclists and other wheeled recreators collide with pedestrians.

-To learn more, or to get involved, please contact us at wildernessinthecity@gmail.com or 651-271-1257.
+If you have ideas or would like to be involved, please contact us at wildernessinthecity@gmail.com or 651-271-1257.